Scientific Name

 Description

 Convallaria majalis var. rosea is a delightful and rather rare variation on an old-fashioned favorite.
-Plants form a clump of large green leaves, bearing short spikes of fragrant baby pink bells in late spring.
-Clumps take a year or two to establish, then spread at a steady pace, in time forming a sizable patch.
+It forms a clump of large green leaves bearing short spikes of fragrant baby pink bells in late spring.
+The clump takes a year or two to establish, then spreads at a steady pace, in time forming a sizable patch.

 How to Grow and Care